gvwilson/fiction/santas/index.md

 rather than sewing or gluing.
 And a while after that,
-Finner could tell that the hints were about to become a number six talk from his father,<span class="note">Direct eye contact, patient but serious voice, lots of awkward pauses on both sides, every third sentence starting, "Your mother and I think…"</span>
+Finner could tell that the hints were about to become a number three talk from his father,<span class="note">Direct eye contact, patient but serious voice, lots of awkward pauses on both sides, every other sentence starting, "Your mother and I think…"</span>
 so he put the tools he had borrowed from the elves back in their boxes and pretended he couldn't hear their hammering any longer.

 And so Finner became more restless every day.
-His mother suggested running up and down three flights of stairs over and over to burn off the energy: it only made him sweaty.
+His mother suggested running up and down three flights of stairs over and over to burn off the energy, but it only made him sweaty.
-He tried sitting cross-legged on the floor with his eyes closed while he hummed softly to himself like the monks of Lotse Nuffin:<span class="note">
+He tried sitting cross-legged on the floor with his eyes closed and humming softly to himself like the monks of Lotse Nuffin,<span class="note">
 The monks were his father's favorite clients.
 They wanted nothing,
 so every year that's exactly what he took them, and they were always grateful.
 </span>
-all he got was a cold bum.
+but all he got was a cold bum.

-He tried to talk to his friends about it without actually explaining the problem.
-That didn't go well.
+He tried to talk to his friends about it without actually explaining the problem, but that didn't go well.
-Finner's parents were the only santas in town.
+Finner's parents weren't the only santas in town.
 There were others nearby—aunts and uncles and second cousins twice removed and even a few who'd married into the trade